badiaamakhlouf/DS_ML_InterviewBank/pages/machine_learning_fundamentals.md

     - Binary classification (two classes).
 Example: identifying whether an email is spam or not.
     - Multiclass classification (multiple classes).
 Example: classifying images of animals into different species.

+### Q6- What is a Hypothesis in Machine Learning?
+- Mainly used in supervised machine learning approach.
+- It corresponds to the approximation (an approximate function) that mapps from the feature space to the target variable.
+- Knowing that we are assuming that we have independent features and target variables

-### Q6- Examples of well-known machine learning algorithms used to solve Regression problems
+### Q7- Examples of well-known machine learning algorithms used to solve Regression problems
 Here are some well-known machine learning algorithms commonly used to solve regression problems:

 - Linear Regression